John Forster-Cooper1

 Last Edited=1 Apr 2009

-Thomas Booth Jones was born on 20 March 1872.1 He is the son of William Jones and Mary Gertrude Booth.1 He married Gertrude Mabel Southey, daughter of Albert James Southey and Lydia Gibbon, on 16 May 1895.1 He died in January 1902 at age 29.1
+Thomas Booth Jones was born on 20 March 1872.1 He was the son of William Jones and Mary Gertrude Booth.1 He married Gertrude Mabel Southey, daughter of Albert James Southey and Lydia Gibbon, on 16 May 1895.1 He died in January 1902 at age 29.1

 Child of Thomas Booth Jones and Gertrude Mabel Southey